shieldgenerator7/DnD-Stories/Wyl/Wyl Spell Recipes.md

 *1wyl ● 1AP ● 200m ● 1hr*

-You **divine** the translation of any spoken or written words you hear or see from any source language into a destination language you know.
+**Divine** the translation of any spoken or written words you hear or see from any source language into a destination language you know.

 There must be a creature in range who knows both the source language and the destination language.
 Otherwise, if the words are spoken and the source is a creature within range, or the words are written and the author is a creature within range, you get images of what the meaning is.
 Otherwise, you get an “unknown”.